CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/telnet/telnetclienterrorcode.md

 || `(TelnetClientErrorCode)Enum.ToObject(typeof(TelnetClientErrorCode), 102)` | `TelnetClientErrorCode.InvalidTerminalPrompt`| Expression | Converts `102` to `TelnetClientErrorCode.InvalidTerminalPrompt` value.
 See [Enum.ToObject][] |
 || `(TelnetClientErrorCode)Enum.ToObject(typeof(TelnetClientErrorCode), 200)` | `TelnetClientErrorCode.InvalidSettings`| Expression | Converts `200` to `TelnetClientErrorCode.InvalidSettings` value.
 See [Enum.ToObject][] |

 Please see [Instantiating an enumeration type][] for further information.

-### Convert TelnetClientErrorCode to Text
+### Convert a TelnetClientErrorCode to Text

-The following table shows some of the ways that an `TelnetClientErrorCode` can be converted to text.
+The following table shows some of the ways that a `TelnetClientErrorCode` can be converted to text.

 | Method | Example | Result | Editor&nbsp;Support | Notes |
 |-|-|-|-|-|